 An Internet banking platform will usually offer an On-screen keyboard for entering your PIN.
 An on-screen keyboard offers some security, as they prevent keyloggers from capturing your PIN.
 A keylogger is a malware installed in your computer by hackers to capture key presses on your keyboard, and transmit to their site.

 They can then use this information to access your Internet banking account.
 By avoiding the use of a keyboard for entering your PIN, an Internet banking platform with on-screen display, provides additional security.
 However, some banks in Nigeria do not offer, on-screen keyboards, making their internet banking platforms less secure.
-GTB Internet banking platform offers on-screen keyboard.
+GTB platform offers on-screen keyboard.

-Once you login to your Internet banking platform you will see links or buttons that allows you to perform a number of tasks, like:
+Once you login to your Internet platform you will see links or buttons that allows you to perform a number of tasks, like:

 - viewing account balances